7 Best Running Shoes For Hiking in 2024

 We earn affiliate commissions at no extra cost to you when you buy through us.
 Why trust us

-We’ve provided a list of the best hiking running shoes for outdoor enthusiasts who are out looking for a reliable hybrid shoe.
-This gives anyone the versatility while being on the trails, and the convenience of packing only one shoe for weekend adventures in the countryside.
+We’ve provided a list of the best running shoes for hiking for outdoor enthusiasts who are looking for reliable shoes.

-After testing 50+ pairs of these hybrid hiking-running shoes, we now give you our best selection of the top picks for your shopping convenience – from the stickiest hiker to the most protective trail-runner that offers the best bang for the buck.
+After hiking in many running shoes, we now give you our best selection – from the stickiest hikers to the most protective trail runners that offer the best bang for the buck.

 How we test running shoes

-Here at RunRepeat, we provide you with the latest updates and no-BS reviews on the best hiking running shoes out there.
-The fantastic selections of the highly-rated models you see on this page are not random.
-They are specifically picked after a thorough review process done by our in-house professionals, to wit:
+Here at RunRepeat, we provide you with the latest updates and no-BS reviews on the best running shoes for hiking out there.
+These top picks are specifically highlighted after a thorough review process done by our in-house testers:

-• We buy hiking running shoes that offer versatility for running using our own funds.
+• We buy running shoes using our own funds.

-• We test them to see their actual performance on the trails in various conditions.
+• We test them to experience their performance on the trails in various conditions.

 Best running shoes for hiking overall